jeffreytse/jekyll-jeffreytse-blog/_posts/2021-09-07-the-common-idiomatic-expressions-in-english.md

 - Top dog
 - Top-notch
 - Top of one's head
+- To put all your eggs in one basket
 - Turn a blind eye
   - To refuse to acknowledge a known truth
 - Turn the tables